Status of the Irish language: In Ireland

-In the Irish census of 2016, 1,761,420 people said that they were able to speak the Irish language (the basic census question does not specify extent of usage, or ability level), with more females than males so identifying (968,777 female speakers (55%) compared with 792,643 males (45%)).
-Further to these numbers, 23.8% indicated that they never spoke the language, while a further 31.7% indicated that they only spoke it within the education system.
-6.3% (111,473 people) said that they spoke it weekly, and daily speakers outside the education system numbered only 73,803, that is 1.7% of the population.
-Of the daily speakers, a substantial majority (53,217) lived outside the Gaeltacht.

-Some 4,130 people (0.2%) in Northern Ireland use Irish as their main home language, with (according to the 2011 UK Census) 184,898 having a little knowledge of the language.
+In the latest Irish census, of 2022, 1,873,997 people or 39.8% of the population of the Republic of Ireland claimed some ability to speak Irish, which was an increase of 6% compared to the 2016 census.
+However the number of daily Irish speakers in the state dropped by 2% compared to 2016, with 71,968 people in 2022 claiming to be daily Irish speakers.
+And there was a decrease from 16,199 people reported as speaking the language every day outside the education system in the Gaeltacht in 2016 to 15,360 in 2022.
+The 2022 census was the first to include a question on level of ability in the Irish language.
 Estimates of fully native Irish language speakers in Ireland range from 40,000 to 80,000.

+Some 6,000 people (0.3%) in Northern Ireland claim to use Irish as their main home language according to the 2021 UK Census with 71,900 people being able to speak Irish (circa 4% of population) and 228,600 people overall in the state (12.4%) having some knowledge of the language.

-Only 8,068 of the 2016 census forms were completed in Irish.
+Only 6,685 of the Republic of Ireland 2022 census forms were completed in Irish, down from 8,068 in 2016.
 In anecdotal input, Bank of Ireland has noted that fewer than 1% of their customers use the Irish language option on their banking machines.

 Outside Ireland

 The number of Irish speakers outside Ireland cannot be readily verified.
-In 2015 the United States Census Bureau released the 2009-2013 American Community Survey, providing information on "languages spoken at home."
-The number of Irish speakers in 2010 was given as 20,590 (with a margin of error of 1,291), the states with the largest numbers being New York (3,005), California (2,575), Massachusetts (2,445), Illinois (1,560), New Jersey (1,085) and Florida (1,015).
-These figures give no evidence of proficiency.
+In the 2017-2021 American Community Survey, providing information on "languages spoken at home," the number of Irish speakers was given as 16,550 (with a margin of error of 1,246).
+In this year, Irish was not amongst the 15 most spoken languages of any state.
 There is no information readily available as to the number of Irish speakers in Australia.
 The same is true of England and Wales.
 Statistics on languages spoken at home (as gathered in the United States and Australia) give no indication of the number of speakers who use those languages in other contexts.

+UNESCO's Atlas of World Languages

+In 2021 UNESCO's Atlas of World Languages described the Irish language as "definitely endangered".